 Dan Tinianow, PhD

-Dr. Tinianow is a certified hypnotherapist who has lived all over the world, including Japan and China.
-He lives in Denver with his wife, who also teaches at Ashford University in the English program, two sons, and a dog.
+Dr. Tinianow is a certified hypnotherapist who has lived in Japan and China.
+He currently lives in Denver with his wife, who also teaches at Ashford University in the English program, two sons, and their dog and cat.
 He was also once a contestant on “Who Wants to be a Millionaire?”

 Dr. Tinianow is a past recipient of a Philo T. Farnsworth Award for best educational television program in a five-state region, as well as a past winner of the Stephen H. Coltrin Award for Excellence in Media Education, awarded competitively by the International Radio and Television Society (IRTS).

 Dr. Tinianow has presented at such conferences as the International Communication Association (ICA), TechEd, Computer Use in Education (CUE) and Colorado Learning and Teaching Technology (COLTT).